JuliaCloud/AWSCore.jl/src/AWSSDK.GameLift.md

 **Managing Games and Players**

-These actions allow you to start new game sessions, find existing game sessions, track status and other game session information, and enable access for players to join game sessions.
+Use these actions to start new game sessions, find existing game sessions, track game session status and other information, and enable player access to game sessions.

 *   **Discover existing game sessions**

-    *   [SearchGameSessions](@ref) – Get all available game sessions or search for game sessions that match a set of criteria.
+    *   [SearchGameSessions](@ref) – Retrieve all available game sessions or search for game sessions that match a set of criteria.

-*   **Start a new game session**
+*   **Start new game sessions**

-    *   Game session placement – Use a queue to process requests for new game sessions and place them on the best available fleet.
-Placement requests are asynchronous; game sessions are started whenever acceptable resources become available.
+    *   Start new games with Queues to find the best available hosting resources across multiple regions, minimize player latency, and balance game session activity for efficiency and cost effectiveness.

         *   [StartGameSessionPlacement](@ref) – Request a new game session placement and add one or more players to it.